 Additionally, you’ll want to brush your Mountain Shepherd regularly – perhaps once or twice per week.
 This will not only help prevent mats from forming, but it will help rid your dog of some of his soon-to-be-shed hair.
-This is especially important for Caucasian Mountain Dogs who live indoors, as they can quickly coat everything you own in a layer of fur.
+This is especially important for Russian Bear Dogs who live indoors, as they can quickly coat everything you own in a layer of fur.